 • Sealed clear plastic bottle of water up to 750ml (lid may be removed on entry)*

-• Empty reusable drinks bottles up to 750ml – liquid will be removed on entry**
+• (Sports events only) Empty reusable drinks bottles up to 750ml – liquid will be removed on entry**

 • Small quantities of home prepared food such as sandwiches, baking or fruit